OpenIndiana/oi-docs/docs/dev/existing-tasks.md

 **oi-userland**

-* Port the build system to Python 3
 * Remove dependencies on Python 2.7
-* Try to create an open source replacement for DDU's libddudev
 * Replace perl-524 with perl-530
 * Investigate porting sun-solaris Perl module to more recent perl